-Rogers, Bell, and Telus blow their big chance.
+Rogers, viagra order Bell, website and Telus blow their big chance.
 By being their same old big-Telco selves…

 But I think the many, many problems with this PR blitz can be summed up in one picture – brought to you by your three friendly Canadian mega corporations.